Women of Reform Judaism Pacific District

 "When The Well Runs Dry: Renew, Refresh, Recharge"

-Thank you to the Sisterhood of Temple Beth Sholom in Santa Ana for hosting!
+Sisterhood of Temple Beth Sholom in Santa Ana for hosting!

 Twenty-five women started the weekend by joining in a social justice themed book discussion (instead of doing our customary pre-area day leadership training session).
 We began with a little wine and cheese around 5pm and a lovely outdoor Havdalah Service.
 This was followed by Julia Weinstein facilitating an inclusive discussion of the book Waking Up White by Debby Irving, a racial justice educator and writer.
 Then we enjoyed a delicious dinner together.